diego-conti/ratatoskr/README.md

 - Other types not supported by Boost Program Options can be specified by the use of a _directive_.
 For instance, a comma-separated pair of integers can be specified by the directive `comma_separated_pair(Parameters::&parameters)`; a GiNaC expression not including symbols can be described by the directive `expression(Parameters::&parameter)`.

 As an example to illustrate the two uses, consider the following program to convert between different units of measurements.
-The amount to convert is parsed as a floating point number, where as the conversion rate is a GiNaC expression which is allowed to be a fraction.
+The amount to convert is parsed as a floating point number, whereas the conversion rate is a GiNaC expression which is allowed to be a fraction.

 	struct Parameters {
 		float amount;